Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

 Cardiovascular disease

-Increased mortality compared to non-caregivers under high strain
+Increased mortality among those reporting high strain

 This is not emotional exaggeration.
+It is physiological reality.